SpartnerNL/laravel-excel-docs/csv/1.0/exports/store.md

-# Implementing the FromCollection concern
+# Storing exports on disk

 [[toc]]

 The store functionality uses the default Storage disk.
 It's possible to choose a different disk as well as custom disk options.

-:fire: In your controller you can customize the export like this:
+In your controller you can customize the export like this:

 ```php